Instructions for pets coming in for anaesthetics

 We are proud of the great care we take in administering and monitoring anaesthetics.
 As a result complications are rare.
 Older and sick animals present an increased risk of problems and if existing medical problems are known we will take certain precautions such as pre-anaesthetic ECG (electrocardiogram) or choosing different anaesthetic agents.
 The pre-operative blood test has been invaluable to us in avoiding serious anaesthetic problems.
 Small patients such as (rabbits, guinea pigs, rats etc) are also at a higher risk.

 Pre-operative blood tests

-Some animals that appear healthy have medical conditions of which we are unaware.
+Some animals can appear healthy but have medical conditions you, and we, are unaware of.
 Because of this we offer a pre-operative blood test to check for otherwise undetected problems relating especially to liver and kidney disease but also early diabetes.
 The test is performed on the morning of the anaesthetic and will not delay the operation.
 This blood test is available for all patients but is actively advised in animals over 7 years of age.

 Other procedures under GA

 It is advisable to take advantage of any GA, so if there is any additional procedure that can be reasonably performed alongside the scheduled operation then please ask for this to be done on admission.
 Examples of this are nail clipping, grooming and microchipping in certain cases.

 We encourage you to request estimates of any operation or procedure(s).
 If you have not already been given an estimate of cost or have asked for further work to be performed, then please ask for one.